metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

 - `env` (Map of String) 'env' allows passing custom environment variables to underlying components.
 Useful for passingsome very concrete performance-tuning options, such as 'GOGC' and 'GOMAXPROCS', that should not bepublicly exposed as part of the FlowCollector descriptor, as they are only usefulin edge debug or support scenarios.
-- `scheduling` (Attributes) scheduling controls whether the pod will be scheduled or not. (see [below for nested schema](#nestedatt--spec--agent--ebpf--sampling--scheduling))
+- `scheduling` (Attributes) scheduling controls whether the pod will be scheduled or not. (see [below for nested schema](#nestedatt--spec--agent--ebpf--advanced--scheduling))

-<a id="nestedatt--spec--agent--ebpf--sampling--scheduling"></a>
+<a id="nestedatt--spec--agent--ebpf--advanced--scheduling"></a>
-### Nested Schema for `spec.agent.ebpf.sampling.scheduling`
+### Nested Schema for `spec.agent.ebpf.advanced.scheduling`

 Optional:

 - `affinity` (Attributes) If specified, the pod's scheduling constraints.
-For documentation, refer to https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#scheduling (see [below for nested schema](#nestedatt--spec--agent--ebpf--sampling--scheduling--affinity))
+For documentation, refer to https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#scheduling (see [below for nested schema](#nestedatt--spec--agent--ebpf--advanced--scheduling--affinity))
 - `node_selector` (Map of String) NodeSelector is a selector which must be true for the pod to fit on a node.Selector which must match a node's labels for the pod to be scheduled on that node.More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
 - `priority_class_name` (String) If specified, indicates the pod's priority. 'system-node-critical' and'system-cluster-critical' are two special keywords which indicate thehighest priorities with the former being the highest priority.
 Any othername must be defined by creating a PriorityClass object with that name.If not specified, the pod priority will be default or zero if there is nodefault.
-- `tolerations` (Attributes List) tolerations is a list of tolerations that allow the pod to schedule onto nodes with matching taints. (see [below for nested schema](#nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations))
+- `tolerations` (Attributes List) tolerations is a list of tolerations that allow the pod to schedule onto nodes with matching taints. (see [below for nested schema](#nestedatt--spec--agent--ebpf--advanced--scheduling--tolerations))

-<a id="nestedatt--spec--agent--ebpf--sampling--scheduling--affinity"></a>
+<a id="nestedatt--spec--agent--ebpf--advanced--scheduling--affinity"></a>
-### Nested Schema for `spec.agent.ebpf.sampling.scheduling.affinity`
+### Nested Schema for `spec.agent.ebpf.advanced.scheduling.affinity`

 Optional:

-- `node_affinity` (Attributes) Describes node affinity scheduling rules for the pod. (see [below for nested schema](#nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations--node_affinity))
+- `node_affinity` (Attributes) Describes node affinity scheduling rules for the pod. (see [below for nested schema](#nestedatt--spec--agent--ebpf--advanced--scheduling--affinity--node_affinity))
-- `pod_affinity` (Attributes) Describes pod affinity scheduling rules (e.g. co-locate this pod in the same node, zone, etc. as some other pod(s)). (see [below for nested schema](#nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations--pod_affinity))
+- `pod_affinity` (Attributes) Describes pod affinity scheduling rules (e.g. co-locate this pod in the same node, zone, etc. as some other pod(s)). (see [below for nested schema](#nestedatt--spec--agent--ebpf--advanced--scheduling--affinity--pod_affinity))
-- `pod_anti_affinity` (Attributes) Describes pod anti-affinity scheduling rules (e.g. avoid putting this pod in the same node, zone, etc. as some other pod(s)). (see [below for nested schema](#nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations--pod_anti_affinity))
+- `pod_anti_affinity` (Attributes) Describes pod anti-affinity scheduling rules (e.g. avoid putting this pod in the same node, zone, etc. as some other pod(s)). (see [below for nested schema](#nestedatt--spec--agent--ebpf--advanced--scheduling--affinity--pod_anti_affinity))

-<a id="nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations--node_affinity"></a>
+<a id="nestedatt--spec--agent--ebpf--advanced--scheduling--affinity--node_affinity"></a>
-### Nested Schema for `spec.agent.ebpf.sampling.scheduling.tolerations.node_affinity`
+### Nested Schema for `spec.agent.ebpf.advanced.scheduling.affinity.node_affinity`

 Optional:

 - `preferred_during_scheduling_ignored_during_execution` (Attributes List) The scheduler will prefer to schedule pods to nodes that satisfythe affinity expressions specified by this field, but it may choosea node that violates one or more of the expressions.
-The node that ismost preferred is the one with the greatest sum of weights, i.e.for each node that meets all of the scheduling requirements (resourcerequest, requiredDuringScheduling affinity expressions, etc.),compute a sum by iterating through the elements of this field and adding'weight' to the sum if the node matches the corresponding matchExpressions; thenode(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution))
+The node that ismost preferred is the one with the greatest sum of weights, i.e.for each node that meets all of the scheduling requirements (resourcerequest, requiredDuringScheduling affinity expressions, etc.),compute a sum by iterating through the elements of this field and adding'weight' to the sum if the node matches the corresponding matchExpressions; thenode(s) with the highest sum are the most preferred. (see [below for nested schema](#nestedatt--spec--agent--ebpf--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution))
-- `required_during_scheduling_ignored_during_execution` (Attributes) If the affinity requirements specified by this field are not met atscheduling time, the pod will not be scheduled onto the node.If the affinity requirements specified by this field cease to be metat some point during pod execution (e.g. due to an update), the systemmay or may not try to eventually evict the pod from its node. (see [below for nested schema](#nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations--pod_anti_affinity--required_during_scheduling_ignored_during_execution))
+- `required_during_scheduling_ignored_during_execution` (Attributes) If the affinity requirements specified by this field are not met atscheduling time, the pod will not be scheduled onto the node.If the affinity requirements specified by this field cease to be metat some point during pod execution (e.g. due to an update), the systemmay or may not try to eventually evict the pod from its node. (see [below for nested schema](#nestedatt--spec--agent--ebpf--advanced--scheduling--affinity--node_affinity--required_during_scheduling_ignored_during_execution))

-<a id="nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations--pod_anti_affinity--preferred_during_scheduling_ignored_during_execution"></a>
+<a id="nestedatt--spec--agent--ebpf--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution"></a>
-### Nested Schema for `spec.agent.ebpf.sampling.scheduling.tolerations.pod_anti_affinity.preferred_during_scheduling_ignored_during_execution`
+### Nested Schema for `spec.agent.ebpf.advanced.scheduling.affinity.node_affinity.preferred_during_scheduling_ignored_during_execution`

 Required:

-- `preference` (Attributes) A node selector term, associated with the corresponding weight. (see [below for nested schema](#nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations--pod_anti_affinity--required_during_scheduling_ignored_during_execution--preference))
+- `preference` (Attributes) A node selector term, associated with the corresponding weight. (see [below for nested schema](#nestedatt--spec--agent--ebpf--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference))
 - `weight` (Number) Weight associated with matching the corresponding nodeSelectorTerm, in the range 1-100.

-<a id="nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations--pod_anti_affinity--required_during_scheduling_ignored_during_execution--preference"></a>
+<a id="nestedatt--spec--agent--ebpf--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference"></a>
-### Nested Schema for `spec.agent.ebpf.sampling.scheduling.tolerations.pod_anti_affinity.required_during_scheduling_ignored_during_execution.preference`
+### Nested Schema for `spec.agent.ebpf.advanced.scheduling.affinity.node_affinity.preferred_during_scheduling_ignored_during_execution.preference`

 Optional:

-- `match_expressions` (Attributes List) A list of node selector requirements by node's labels. (see [below for nested schema](#nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations--pod_anti_affinity--required_during_scheduling_ignored_during_execution--preference--match_expressions))
+- `match_expressions` (Attributes List) A list of node selector requirements by node's labels. (see [below for nested schema](#nestedatt--spec--agent--ebpf--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference--match_expressions))
-- `match_fields` (Attributes List) A list of node selector requirements by node's fields. (see [below for nested schema](#nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations--pod_anti_affinity--required_during_scheduling_ignored_during_execution--preference--match_fields))
+- `match_fields` (Attributes List) A list of node selector requirements by node's fields. (see [below for nested schema](#nestedatt--spec--agent--ebpf--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference--match_fields))

-<a id="nestedatt--spec--agent--ebpf--sampling--scheduling--tolerations--pod_anti_affinity--required_during_scheduling_ignored_during_execution--preference--match_expressions"></a>
+<a id="nestedatt--spec--agent--ebpf--advanced--scheduling--affinity--node_affinity--preferred_during_scheduling_ignored_during_execution--preference--match_expressions"></a>
-### Nested Schema for `spec.agent.ebpf.sampling.scheduling.tolerations.pod_anti_affinity.required_during_scheduling_ignored_during_execution.preference.match_expressions`
+### Nested Schema for `spec.agent.ebpf.advanced.scheduling.affinity.node_affinity.preferred_during_scheduling_ignored_during_execution.preference.match_expressions`

 Required: